 Before you do anything else, do this!
 Get your own website domain name.
-This is your www.yourname.com address and securing your ideal name is kinda a big deal.
-Remember a name can only be sold once, so if you let yours sit there for too long, someone else will eventually snap it up!
+This is your www.yourname.com address and securing your ideal name is kind of a big deal.
+Remember, a name can only be sold once so if you let yours sit there for too long, someone else will eventually snap it up!
 So, if you have a brand or a business name and you have $20 (actually, it can be much cheaper than that), then my number 1 suggestion is buy your domain name.
 My favourite provider is Go Daddy.
 Intuitive to use, great support and all round reliable people!
 Not sure what you are doing?
 That's ok, read this tutorial!

 Custom Email Address | Google Work Apps